azureleaf/dorm-management-app/README.md

 ## Deploy to the AWS

 1. Bundle the app: `zip ~/Desktop/laravel-default.zip -r * .[^.]* -x "vendor/*"`
+    - Note that `vendor/` is excluded by `-x` flag
+    - Note that hidden file such as `.env` is included
 2. Go to Elastic Beanstalk console.
 3. Choose "Upload your file", then upload the zipped file.
 4. Deploy.
 5. Go to "Configuration" > "Software" > "Edit"
 6. Set app root as `/public`
-5. Go to "Configuration" > "Database" > "Edit"
+7. Go to "Configuration" > "Database" > "Edit"
-7. Choose `postgres`, set user name & password
+8. Choose `postgres`, set user name & password
-8. Edit the original file `dorm-app > config > database.php` (better create the branch for AWS EB, I guess)
+9. Edit the original file `dorm-app > config > database.php` (better create the branch for AWS EB, I guess)
     ```php
     'host' => env('RDS_HOSTNAME', '127.0.0.1'),
     'port' => env('RDS_PORT', '5432'),